mathieuancelin/heimdallr/readme.md

 - [ ] built-in kafka support as logs output
 - [ ] statsd support (include metrics in statsd actor for REST metrics)
 - [ ] dynamic TLS
+- [ ] add extra typesafe attributes to services and apikey for modules ???
+- [ ] handle wildcard matching hosts
 - [-] handle serde calls for services with pluggables modules
 - [x] otoroshi config poll module
 - [x] find a name for the project